 - (2018) Eugene M. Taranta II, Mehran Maghoumi, Corey Pittman, Joseph J. LaViola Jr. “Synthetic Data Generation of Time Series Data”, US Patent 10,133,949

-- (2020) Eugene M. Taranta II, Corey Pittman, Jack Oakley, Mykola Maslych, Mehran Maghoumi, Joseph J. LaViola Jr. “Moving Toward an Ecologically Valid Data Collection Protocol for 2D Gestures In Video Games“, Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI 2020) (to appear)
+- (2020) Eugene M. Taranta II, Corey Pittman, Jack Oakley, Mykola Maslych, Mehran Maghoumi, Joseph J. LaViola Jr. “Moving Toward an Ecologically Valid Data Collection Protocol for 2D Gestures In Video Games“, Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI 2020).
+(Acceptance rate: 24.3%)

 - (2019) Fabio Marco Caputo, S Burato, G Pavan, T Voillemin, Hazem Wannous, Jean-Philippe Vandeborre, Mehran Maghoumi, EM Taranta, A Razmjoo, JJ LaViola Jr, F Manganaro, S Pini, G Borghi, R Vezzani, R Cucchiara, H Nguyen, MT Tran, A Giachetti.
 “SHREC 2019 Track: Online Gesture Recognition“, 12th Eurographics Workshop on 3D Object Retrieval (3DODR 2019)

 Winner of the SHREC 2019 Challenge on Online Gesture Recognition

 - (2019) Mehran Maghoumi, Joseph J. LaViola Jr. “DeepGRU: Deep Gesture Recognition Utility“, Proceedings of the 14th International Symposium on Visual Computing (ISVC 2019)